loganthorneloe/ml-road-map/README.md

 Don't forget to star this repo and [follow me on X](https://x.com/loganthorneloe) to support this guide. **Please support the authors of these resources by following them at the links I included.** You can also find them in my [ML on X](https://x.com/i/lists/1738669706595258373) list.

-If any information is missing, you are the author of a resource and you'd like it removed, or any other general feedback, [send me a message](https://x.com/loganthorneloe) to let me know.
-I'm also open to any resource suggestions I might be missing.
+If any information is missing, you are the author of a resource and you'd like it removed, or any other general feedback [send me a message](https://x.com/loganthorneloe) to let me know.